AsiJohannsson/AsiJohannsson.github.io/_posts/2023-05-01-Natural Disasters.md

 Heatwaves often have variant definitions in different countries.
-The UK met office defines a heatwave as "an extended period of hot weather relative to the expected conditions of the area at that time of year, which may be accompanied by high humidity"  [ÁJ1], while the US national weather service defines heatwaves as "a period of abnormally hot weather generally lasting more than two days.
-Heat waves can occur with or without high humidity [ÁJ2]".
+The UK met office defines a heatwave as "an extended period of hot weather relative to the expected conditions of the area at that time of year, which may be accompanied by high humidity" (), while the US national weather service defines heatwaves as "a period of abnormally hot weather generally lasting more than two days.
+Heat waves can occur with or without high humidity" ().
 Most weather and meteorological institutions agree that heatwaves are prolonged periods of unusually high temperatures, often accompanied by excessive heat and humidity.
 These events pose significant risks to human health, particularly for vulnerable populations such as older people, young children, and those with pre-existing medical conditions.
 Heat-related illnesses, heat strokes, and even